gionkunz/chartist-plugin-threshold/README.md

 });
 ```

-You can also set the threshold option to an array of values in order to specify a variable threshold.
-An additional
+To specify a variable threshold, simply set the threshold option to an array of values.
+The 'lineSmooth' setting can
-"lineSmooth" setting is available to control the smoothing of the threshold line with all Chartist.Interpolation functions
+be used to control the curve of the threshold line.
+See the Chartist plugin for all possible lineSmooth options.
+The
-as available options.
+default is 'Chartist.Interpolation.none' which uses linear interpolation.

 ```javascript
 new Chartist.Line('.ct-chart', {